Cherokee Trail: History

-Parts of this trail had been traveled and reported earlier in the 19th Century.
+Parts of this trail had been traveled and reported earlier in the 19th century.
 According to Gardner, General William Ashley had used part of this route as early as 1824.
 Gardner also mentions that emigrants heading for Oregon wrote about the routes in and out of Browns Park in 1839.
 By 1849, three routes suitable for crossing the Continental Divide had been identified: Twin Groves, Wyoming, an unnamed location near present-day Rawlings, Wyoming and Bridger's Pass.
 The Cherokee Trail followed the Twin Groves route.

-In 1849, Lieutenant Abraham Buford, escorting the mail from Santa Fe to the east, turned south at McPherson, Kansas, to follow the recently blazed Evans/Cherokee Trail with Captain Lewis Evans and Lieutenant Captain Peter Mankins, with 2nd Lieutenant George Van Hoose leading the expedition Fort Gibson, Oklahoma, and then connected with another trail to nearby Fort Smith, Arkansas.
-Starting in 1850 the trail was used continuously by gold seekers, emigrants and cattle drovers from Arkansas, Texas, Missouri, and the Cherokee Nation.

-In 1850, a member of a wagon train en route to California discovered gold in Ralston Creek, a tributary of Clear Creek north of present-day Denver.
-Stories of this discovery led to further expeditions in 1858, and the subsequent 1859 Colorado Gold Rush.

-In the 1860s portions of the trail from northern Colorado to Fort Bridger in Wyoming were incorporated as part of the Overland Trail and stage route between Kansas and Salt Lake City, Utah.

 The outlaw L. H. Musgrove traveled on the Cherokee Trail from Colorado into Wyoming during the 1860s.
 A native of Mississippi, he came to California at the time of the Gold Rush.
 Apparently deciding that crime was more profitable than panning for gold, he was arrested and charged with murder in Fort Halleck, Wyoming, during 1863.
 Taken to Denver for trial, he was released on an unexplained technicality, and returned to a life of crime.
 Musgrove assembled a network of horse thieves known as the Musgrove Gang, who raided government posts and wagon trains along the Colorado Front Range, following the Cherokee Trail.
 Musgrove was finally captured and taken to jail in Denver.
 He started a rumor from his cell that friends were planning to help him escape, and that the citizens could not prevent this.
 Instead, a group of vigilantes demanded that the guards release Musgrove to them.
 The guards offered no resistance, so the vigilantes took possession of the prisoner.
 Quickly they moved him to the Larimer Street bridge and ended his criminal career by hanging him beneath the bridge on November 23, 1868.